Hiring and Retaining Apprentices with Disabilities

 What Do the Apprenticeship EEO Regulations Say about Individuals with Disabilities?

-The regulations describe the responsibilities of apprenticeship program sponsors to ensure that apprentices and apprenticeship applicants with disabilities receive equal employment opportunity
+The regulations describe the responsibilities of apprenticeship program sponsors to ensure that apprentices and apprenticeship applicants with disabilities receive equal employment opportunity.
+For more information, read the EEO in RAPs for Individuals with Disabilities Quick Reference Guide.

 - Most important, sponsors may not discriminate against apprentices and applicants on the basis of disability and must provide reasonable accommodations to qualified persons where appropriate.